RaynorUE/snich/FeatureRoadmap.md

 ### Extension Functionality
 #### Added
+- New Name!
+Welcoem to SNICH!
+The Service Now Integrated Code Helper!
 - _SN Default Tables_
     - _Added John Andersen's list of default tables and fields.
 Also enhanced any tables where needed._
 - _Compare With Server_
     - _Compare the active text editor with the server.
-If different, ask to view comparison and load up VSCode file comparer ... in a new column?_
+If different, ask to view comparison and load up VSCode file comparer_
-    - _Compare on save. <-- This seems heavy every save, maybe start with comparing modified dates, and then if diff compare text?_
-        - Have this working, however need to make it it's own function/method so we can call on save, and also call on demand (Command pallet > compare record to server);
-- _Compare on save_
+- Compare on save
-- _Move the config files into a .vscode folder inside their instance folder, this seems to be what some extensions do to store things and keep the files out of the root_
+    - Files will now compare their contents against the server version upon save.
+If different, you will be prompted to compare or overwrite!
+- Sync All Application Files
+    - If doing scoped app dev work, you can now choose a scoped app and have it sync every file.
+    - Will only sync files for configured tables.
+If you see missing records, verify table is configured for syncing.

 #### Changed
-- _Any commands asking for instance first, will move the last used instance to the top._
+- Any commands asking for instance first, will move the last used instance to the top.
+- Move the config files into a .vscode folder inside their instance folder, this seems to be what some extensions do to store things and keep the files out of the root
+- Rename config / settings / etc files in new .vscode folder to be prefixed with SNICH, making it unique, and also in line with new name.

 #### Removed